Dr Daniel Jackson

 Dan has over ten years experience in health economics and outcomes research, both for industry and academia.
 He is a part-time member of the Surrey Health Economics Centre in the Department of Clinical and Experimental Medicine, University of Surrey, and provides specialist health economics advice for the RDS SE.

 Dan has had varied experience in the pharmaceutical, medical devices and imaging sectors.
 He is skilled in economic modelling and health technology assessment and has conducted systematic reviews.

 Dan is currently involved in several NIHR funded research projects.
 Results of his work are published in peer reviewed international journals.

-He teaches advanced Health Economics modules to health care professionals at Surrey and is the author ‘Healthcare Economics Made Easy’.
+He teaches advanced Health Economics modules and is the author of a best-selling textbook for Health professionals ‘Healthcare Economics Made Easy’.

 He has worked closely with the National Institute of Health and Clinical Excellence (NICE) in the UK since its inception, and has also been involved with the Scottish Medicines Consortium (SMC), both in demonstrating the cost-effectiveness of an intervention and in developing and analysing patient reported outcomes.

 Memberships: Dan is an honorary Fellow in Health Economics at the University of Warwick, and has served as the Health Economics member of the Joint Committee on Vaccination and Immunisation (JCVI) for the UK.
 He is an elected fellow of the Royal College of Medicine, the Royal Society of Public Health, and the Royal Society for the encouragement of Arts, Manufactures and Commerce.